jimmy-shaojun/fullstack-challenge/README.md

 NEXTJS_PUBLIC_IPFS_URL=http://{ip of your docker host}:3012/cat/
 ```

-To get `frontend_slim` correct, you will need to modify `Dockerfile_frontend_slim` file and replace the `debian.local` with the ip address of your docker host.
+To get `frontend_slim` correct, you will need to modify `Dockerfile_frontend_slim` file and replace the `127.0.0.1` with the ip address of your docker host.
 Otherwise, you won't be able to view IPFS content if you visit web app served by `frontend_slim`

 ```
-RUN echo "NEXTJS_PUBLIC_IPFS_URL=http://debian.local:3012/cat/" >> ./packages/frontend/.env
+RUN echo "NEXTJS_PUBLIC_IPFS_URL=http://127.0.0.1:3012/cat/" >> ./packages/frontend/.env
 RUN echo "GRAPHQL_BACKEND_URL=http://graphql_server:3000/graphql" >> ./packages/frontend/.env

 ```